sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop/README.md

 1.11.
 After a few minutes, you will see your stack Status change to '**CREATE_COMPLETE**'.
 You're encouraged to go explore the resources created as part of this initial setup.

+1.12.
+In the S3 console, make sure that the S3 bucket is created and make note of the bucket name.

-#### Step 2 - Build, train and deploy LSTM Model
+#### Step 2 - Build, train and deploy XGBoost customer churn prediction model
 In this step, you will open the SageMaker notebook instance created in Step 1.
-To train, deploy the  XGBoost model and make predictions execute open the example notebook and execute each cell.

 ##### Detailed Steps